ReubenAtherton/Graphical-User-Interfaces-Internship-/README.md

 ---

 This programme was the first steps within the company to digitise a previously unefficient task.
 After every product test, the information within these pages would be manually updated by hand and then later entered into a database.
-With this GUI, granted the user has filled the required fields of entry, the data will immediately be sent into the database using SQL queries within SQL Server.
-Whilst not all pages have been included, the ones that have been included can be used to prove the scalability of the project.
+Whilst not all test pages have been included, the ones that have been included can be used to prove the scalability of the project.